 Your investing plan documents how you'll achieve your goals.
 This is largely determined by your resources, knowledge, and personality.
 By including things like how much capital you'll allocate to each investment, your investment horizon, and how you'll determine buying or selling points, you're creating a blueprint to identify investment opportunities.

 You can get started with relatively little, but investing small amounts regularly is the key to growing your money.
-To do this, you've got to be clear of your financial position.
+To do this, you've got to be clear about your financial position.

 Next, create a budget to show how much money is coming in and going out.
 This enables you to determine how much to set aside each month for investing and identify ways to improve your cash flow.